 Access Culture organizes debates welcoming culture professionals and all those interested, so that we can think together about issues related to accessibility – physical, social and intellectual – which have an impact on our work and our relationship with people with different profiles.
 The debates take place in four Portuguese cities.
 They start at 6:30p.m. and entrance is free.

-Our debates currently take place in nine cities simultaneously: Castelo Branco, Évora, Faro, Funchal, Lisboa, Ponta Delgada, Porto, V.N.Famalicão
+Our debates currently take place in ten cities simultaneously: Angra do Heroismo, Castelo Branco, Évora, Faro, Funchal, Lisboa, Ponta Delgada, Porto, Torres Novas, V.N.Famalicão

 28.06.2019 | Castelo Branco, Évora, Faro, Funchal, Lisboa, Ponta Delgada, Porto, V.N.Famalicão